Moustapha Dabo: Gabala

-In January 2013 Dabo signed a 1-year contract with Azerbaijan Premier League team Gabala.
-Dabo made his debut for Gabala in 1–1 draw at home to Qarabağ on 10 February 2013.
+In January 2013 Dabo signed a one-year contract with Azerbaijan Premier League team Gabala.
+He made his debut for Gabala in 1–1 draw at home to Qarabağ on 10 February 2013.
 His first, and only, goal for Gabala came in his second appearance for Gabala in their 6–1 defeat away to AZAL on 3 March 2012.
-Dabo went on to make a total of 8 appearances in all competitions with only the one goal to his name.
-He was released by Gabala half way through his contract at the end of the 2012–13 season.
+Dabo went on to make a total of eight appearances in all competitions with only the one goal to his name.
+He was released by Gabala halfway through his contract at the end of the 2012–13 season.

 Following his release from Gabala, Dabo signed with Kahramanmaraşspor of the TFF First League in August 2013.